Fractional CTO services

 Scope of Work

-• Responsibilities: Tech strategy, architecture decisions, team leadership, hiring
+• Responsibilities: Technology strategy, architecture, team leadership, technical roadmap

-• Deliverables: Architecture docs, tech roadmap, weekly async updates
+• Deliverables: Architecture documentation, tech roadmap, hiring plan, code standards

-• Exclusions: Day-to-day coding (unless scoped), attending all standups
+• Exclusions: Day-to-day coding (unless scoped), on-call support (unless agreed)

 IP & Confidentiality

-• IP ownership: Company owns all code and documentation
+• IP ownership: Company owns all code, architecture, and documentation

 • Confidentiality: Standard NDA terms, survives termination